Middle School English Teacher

 Campus Master Plan

 Landon submitted its campus master plan to Montgomery County in the Spring of 2021 for approval.
 The process involves multiple steps.
-The plan will be reviewed by the Montgomery County Planning Board on July 1, 2021 for compliance with various technical standards and the Planning Board will make a recommendation with regard to the special exception on those fronts prior to submitting the plan and their recommendation to the Montgomery County Hearing Examiner.
+The plan was reviewed by the Montgomery County Planning Board on July 1, 2021 for compliance with various technical standards and the Planning Board will make a recommendation with regard to the special exception on those fronts prior to submitting the plan and their recommendation to the Montgomery County Hearing Examiner.
 The Hearing Examiner will subsequently develop a report compiled of all items in the record to date with regard to the Plans compliance with the various technical matters and overall compatibility with the neighborhood.
-This will ultimately be submitted to the Montgomery County Board of Appeals for a final decision later in the summer or fall of 2021.
+This will ultimately be submitted to the Montgomery County Board of Appeals for a final decision later in the fall of 2021.

 Diversity, Equity & Inclusion